jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Other Potential Use Cases

-Though this specification is intended to provide access to bulk data from the RIRs through RDAP, it MAY also be used for the following potential use cases:
+Though this specification is intended to provide access to bulk data from the RIRs through RDAP, it may also be used for the following potential use cases:

-* Escrow: Although there is presently no formal requirement for the RIRs to escrow their registration data, the JSON data format described here could be used for that purpose in the future.
+* Escrow: Although there is presently no requirement for the RIRs to escrow their registration data, the JSON data format described here could be used for that purpose in the future.
-* Data ingestion for RDAP server: The RIR customers are typically required to report back on the utilization of their registered IP addresses and autonomous system numbers to the RIR.
-The customer could locally run an RDAP server and upload the utilization info for its number resources in the form of RDAP objects.
-The JSON data format described here could be used for ingesting such data onto their local RDAP server.
+* Resource utilization data upload to an RDAP server: The RIR customers are typically required to report back on the utilization of their allocated IP addresses and autonomous system numbers to the RIR.
+A customer could locally run an RDAP server and upload the utilization data for its number resources in the form of RDAP objects.
+The JSON data format described here could be used for periodically uploading such data to a local RDAP server.